mapbox/DEPRECATED-patrol-rules-aws/README.md

   - `name` string name of what you call your function.
   - `parameters` lets you pass configuration to the specific Lambda function.
 Theses parameters become parameters on the CloudFormation template, and environment variables within the Lambda function when it runs.
   - `statements` an array of IAM policy statements which will be added to the IAM role your Lambda function runs as.
+  - `eventRule` an object which contains an `eventPattern` object
+    - `eventPattern` an object which contains a CloudWatch Event Rule [Event Pattern](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CloudWatchEventsandEventPatterns.html)

 See ./examples for an example config and fn.